-Make payments appropriately and strictly adhere to the laws and regulations of each country and region regarding minimum wage, overtime work, payroll deductions, piecework payments, and other
+Make payments appropriately and strictly adhere to the laws and regulations of each country and region regarding minimum wage, overtime work, payroll deductions, piecework payments, and other allowances.
+Additionally, do not carry out any unjust wage reductions.

-- (5) Working Hours
+- (5) Working Hours - Strictly adhere to the laws and regulations of each country and region regarding the determination of employee work hours and holidays, and the granting of annual paid leave. - (6) Dialogue and Cooperation with Employees - 6.
+Facilitating CSR initiatives throughout the Supply Chain - (1) Request for Initiatives to Business Partners

-Strictly adhere to the laws and regulations of each country and region regarding the determination of employee work hours and holidays, and the granting of annual paid leave. - (6) Dialogue and Cooperation with Employees - 6.
-Facilitating CSR initiatives throughout the Supply Chain - (1) Request for Initiatives to Business Partners While requesting that suppliers, contracted processors, and other business partners strictly adhere to the provisions of these Guidelines or their equivalent, work to thoroughly promote these Guidelines through regular surveys and inquiries on the status of implementation by business partners.
+While requesting that suppliers, contracted processors, and other business partners strictly adhere to the provisions of these Guidelines or their equivalent, work to thoroughly promote these Guidelines through regular surveys and inquiries on the status of implementation by business partners.